 She can be heard on many recordings and CDs such as, “Kol Bat-Ami,” “SHIRjoy!” featuring the Temple Israel Shabbat Band, and two original Jewish kids music recordings, “Bo Nashir, Come Sing With Me!” and “It’s a ChallahDAY!”
 She can also be heard on three musical compilations produced by the Cantors Assembly, “The BEST OF Jewish Children’s music, Hope and Healing, and Simcha and Celebration.”

-Since the beginning of the pandemic in March, she has created and recorded weekly a series of songs and videos called, “S.O.S, Songs of Strength” which can be found on her Facebook page and her Youtube channel, to help give spritual and emotional support to her community and the world at large during this challenging time.
+In March 2020, she created a weekly a series of songs and videos called, “S.O.S, Songs of Strength” which can be found on her Facebook page and her Youtube channel, to help give spiritual and emotional support to her community and the world at large during the most challenging moments of the pandemic.

 It is Cantor Moses’ passion and vision to elevate people to their own prayer and healing through the languages of music and liturgy intertwined.
 She is married to Rabbi Jay Moses, who is the Vice President of the Wexner Foundation and is the proud mother of two sons, Caleb and Ezekiel.